Vegan Shanghai Cheese Mooncake with Black Sesame Seed Paste~ 純素蔴茸,上海芝士月餅

 Yes, I am not kidding, another mooncake again.
 Because it will be Chinese Mid-Autumn Festival around the corner now, that’s why you can see many bloggers are busy to prepare all different of mooncakes, all sorts of fresh fruits and a big feast to celebrate for the whole family, it is a big family gathering day for the Chinese.

 Here is the finial batch that I’m ready for this big event, I just recognized this mooncake not many years ago.
 It is still fresh for me, but I fell in love with it already since then.
 It is crumbly, full of flavour and cheese aroma.
 But today, I will make it a change, turn it into Vegan.
-Possibly, you will queries about the taste.
+Possibly, you will query about the taste.
 But, after I tried the ‘vegan egg yolk’ from last year, I have more confidence to make it for Vegan version this year.

-If you stuck me for over a year, you’ll discover that I have create this ‘vegan egg yolk’ earlier before.
+If you stuck me for over a year, you’ll discover that I have created this ‘vegan egg yolk’ earlier before.
 I like the salty flavour of it, but not too much, because of the vegan cheddar cheese.
 I added the pumpkin puree and the flax meal to bind them all together.
 And the melted coconut oil will be moist enough for this yolk.
 The last but the newest ingredient that I adapt is the Indian black sea salt, called: Kala Namak, it’s full of minerals, and has a strong flavour that’s similar to real duck egg.
 Maybe someone doesn’t like it, but I love it!

 The benefit and nutrient of the Indian black sea salt, you can find from here.
 It is black colour, but will turn into pinkish when you grind it into fine form.